Enjoy these favorite children's books about summer that inspire laid-back summer days & favorite summertime activities!

 This week's book list focuses on those popular summer moments & traditions -- catching fireflies, visiting the fair, enjoy cold treats on a hot day, spending a day near the water and having a lemonade stand.

 It's the perfect opportunity to reconnect with kids -- those long summer days allow us more time together to talk and learn about one another.

 We've hand-picked picture books, early readers and chapter books that all share the joy of summertime along with some fun reading & writing activities to kick-off a few get-to-know-me discussions!

 In addition to a fun activity or question for each story, we've also included affilaite links for each of the books so you can learn more about why we love them!

-Pair these books with the Summer Reading Rewards and Book Logs and inspire your kids to read all summer long!
+Pair these books with the Summer Reading Programs & Rewards for Kids & Teens and inspire your kids to read all summer long!

 If your kids enjoy audio books, movies or educational apps during the summer months, be sure to sign up for the Amazon FreeTime Unlimited FREE Trial too!!

 Summer: An Alphabet Acrostic by Steven Schnur

 A poetic walk through the alphabet while highlighting all the fun of summer.
 We love the artwork in this book series (you can see all the seasonal Alphabet Acrostic books here!) along with the wonderful words that associate with the season!